Home » Days » International » Countdown to International Day Of Zero Waste? (2026)

 Historical Context

 The concept of zero waste gained traction in the late 20th century, particularly with the Green Movement of the 1970s.
-The *zero waste philosophy* encourages the redesign of resource life cycles so that all products are reused, thus reducing the waste going to landfills and incinerators.
-This day is significant as it highlights the ongoing efforts globally to combat waste issues, emphasizing that everyone has a role to play.
+The zero waste philosophy promotes redesigning resource life cycles so that products are reused instead of discarded, reducing the volume sent to landfills and incinerators.
+This day draws attention to global efforts to address waste challenges and reinforces the shared responsibility of individuals and institutions.

 Principles of Zero Waste